 Requests for naming and numbering new developments may be considered by Committee.
-It may also be dealt with under delegated powers, by the Head of Planning and Regulatory Services if the proposed name is acceptable to us, the developer and the local Community Council.
+It may also be dealt with under delegated powers, by the Chief Legal Officer if the proposed name is acceptable to us, the developer and the local Community Council.

 - Requests should include a site plan of the development (no larger than A4)